cn0047/stash/ed/go/README.md

 Do not communicate by sharing memory.
 Instead, share memory by communicating.
 <br>⚠️ Do not use global variables or shared memory, they make your code unsafe for running concurrently.

+`kill -6 {PID}` kill the program and give a stack trace for each goroutine.

 #### Channel

 ````